godotengine/godot-docs/tutorials/inputs/inputevent.rst

 However, it is cleaner and more flexible to use the provided :ref:`InputMap <class_InputMap>` feature, which allows you to define input actions and assign them different keys.
-This way, you can define multiple keys for the same action (e.g. they keyboard escape key and the start button on a gamepad).
+This way, you can define multiple keys for the same action (e.g. the keyboard escape key and the start button on a gamepad).
 You can then more easily change this mapping in the project settings without updating your code, and even build a key mapping feature on top of it to allow your game to change the key mapping at runtime!